Seberang Perai: Geography

 Seberang Perai spans the entire mainland portion of Penang.
-With a total land mass of 747.8 km2, Seberang Perai is slightly larger than Singapore.
+With a total land mass of 747.8 km2, Seberang Perai is about the same size as Singapore.
 The terrain of the city is mostly flat and alluvial, except for the hilly region that lays along its eastern border with Kedah.
 Standing at a height of 1787 ft, Mertajam Hill is the tallest point within Seberang Perai.
 The city's coast is divided into a northern sandy shoreline and a muddy, mangrove-covered southern coastline.
 The southern coast is geographically sheltered by Penang Island, while the northern shoreline is more exposed to the Malacca Strait.

 Seberang Perai's jurisdiction also includes two offshore islets – Aman and Gedung islands.
 These islets feature mudflats that connect with the mainland due to sedimentation that occurred during the construction of the Penang Bridge.

 The city is demarcated by the Muda River to the north, which serves as the border between Seberang Perai and Kedah.
 To the south, the tripoint between Seberang Perai, Kedah and Perak lies within the Kerian River.
 Several riverine systems flow through the city, including Perai, Juru, Jejawi and Tengah rivers.
 River pollution caused by industrial waste has been a persistent issue for decades, with the Juru, Jawi and Perai rivers classified as having average water quality (Class III) by Malaysia's Department of Environment since 2016.